To better manage expectations, let’s begin by clarifying what ‘long-distance’ means here.

 1) adidas adizero Boston 8

-A snug upper locks the foot down over a midsole which uses firm EVA rims along with a Boost foam midsole and full-contact outsole.
+A snug upper locks the foot down over a midsole that uses firm EVA rims along with a Boost foam midsole and full-contact outsole.
 As a result, the shoe feels stable and fast while being cushioned enough for high-mileage outings.

 2) Asics DS Trainer 24